lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

 Changes from 01 -> 02:

+* Rename id-kp-trustanchorSigning to id-kp-trustanchorconfigSigning.

+Changes from 01 -> 02: